Planning the next step in your education journey? Here’s everything you need to know about gaining entrance into university.

 If you have previous Vocational Education and Training, we can use your results as a basis of admission to an undergraduate course.

-We take into consideration whether you completed the course and if your results were graded.
+We take into consideration how many units you have passed and whether you completed the course.

-Even if it’s been a while since you were in TAFE or other VE studies (i.e. not within the past seven years), you will be considered for entry.
-For certain courses, if your VET study was ungraded (only pass/fail) you may have to sit for the Special Tertiary Admissions Test (STAT).
+Even if it’s been a while since you were in TAFE or other VE studies (i.e. not within the past seven years), you will be considered for entry if you completed your VE qualification.

 You’ll receive an offer if your study is assessed as meeting the admission requirements for your preferred Swinburne course.
 If you don’t meet the requirements, you'll be given an alternate course offer or pathway option.